-The Royal Library (Kungliga biblioteket) is Sweden's national library.
-This means that it collects all items printed and published in Sweden.
-The Royal Library also collects publications with Swedish links that are published overseas, e.g. works by Swedish authors.
+National Library of Sweden (Kungliga biblioteket) collects all items printed and published in Sweden.
+National Library of Sweden also collects publications with Swedish links that are published overseas, e.g. works by Swedish authors.

 The National Archives (Riksarkivet) promotes sound archive management, conserving, tending and presenting archive material, and also bringing it to life.
 The authority also administers matters relating to heraldry, etc.

-The National Heritage (Riksantikvarieämbetet) Board is responsible for managing sites of cultural interest and issues of cultural heritage.
+Swedish National Heritage Board (Riksantikvarieämbetet) Board is responsible for managing sites of cultural interest and issues of cultural heritage.
 Its operations include archaeological excavations, the promotion of knowledge and expertise, and the presentation of information.

 The Swedish Film Institute (Svenska Filminstitutet) allocates funding for the production of Swedish films, and for the distribution and screening of films throughout Sweden.
 Its remit includes representing Swedish cinema internationally, conserving Sweden's cinematic heritage and bringing it to life.
 The Film Institute is a government body whose board is appointed by the government.

 The Swedish Institute (Svenska institutet) has the task of spreading information about Sweden internationally and supporting exchange with other countries in the fields of culture, education, research and social life.